mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Manage TinyPilot on 20 hours per week

-I failed miserably at this last year, but it's now my top priority.
-I'm hopeful that this is more achievable this year.
-In 2022, TinyPilot expanded customer support from one person to two and created a new support engineering team.
-Those steps required a lot of management between hiring, training, and defining new workflows.
-But all of that is done now, so I expect management time to continue trending downward.
+I failed miserably at reducing my hours last year, but it's now my top priority.

+I'm hopeful that I'll be more successful at reducing my management time this year.
+Most of my management work in 2022 was growing teams that can independently manage TinyPilot's day-to-day operations.
+It required a lot of up front investment in hiring, training, and defining processes, but I expect that investment to pay off in 2023.

 ### Earn $100k in profit